melt-umn/monto-v3-draft/content/draft01/index.md

 If the intersection of the `extensions` field of the `ServiceBrokerNegotiation` and `ServiceNegotiation` Messages is nonempty, the corresponding extensions MUST be considered to be enabled by both the Client and the Broker.
 The semantics of an extension being enabled are left to that extension.
 All non-namespaced extensions are documented in the [Service Protocol Extensions](#5-6-service-protocol-extensions) section below.

+If a non-zero number of extensions are enabled, all requests from the Broker to the Service and all responses from the Service to the Broker MUST have a `Monto-Extensions` HTTP header with a space-separated list of the enabled extensions, sorted lexicographically.
+For example, if the extensions `com.acme/foo` and `org.example/bar` are enabled, the header would read `Monto-Extensions: com.acme/foo org.example/bar`.
+The header MAY be present with an empty value when no extensions are enabled.

 ## 5.3.
 Requesting Products

 The broker SHALL request a Product from a Service by making a POST request to the `/monto/service` path, with a [`BrokerRequest`](#5-5-4-brokerrequest) as the body.